-BATC’s organizational mission is to cultivate a diverse and vibrant arts community while creating opportunities for local and emerging artists to develop new, contemporary, and lasting works that celebrate the diversity and resiliency of our community.
-We offer a full season of theater performances, jazz concerts, a speaker series, and synchronous and asynchronous year-round arts education programs.
-We tour ourselves as being a cultural oasis for the next generation of acclaimed writers, directors, performers, and arts administrators.
-Each year, BATC impacts over 30,000 people a year via virtual and in-person programs.
+BATC’s organizational mission is to cultivate a diverse and vibrant arts community committed to social impact, while creating opportunities for local and emerging artists to develop new, contemporary, and lasting works that celebrate the diversity and resiliency of our community.
+We offer a full season of digital and in-person theater performances, jazz concerts, a speaker series, and synchronous and asynchronous year-round arts education programs.
+The theatre is a cultural oasis for the next generation of acclaimed writers, directors, performers, and arts administrators.
+Each year, we impact over 30,000 people a year via virtual and in-person programs.